vmware-samples/packer-examples-for-vsphere/docs/getting-started/configure.md

 are used to register the image with Red Hat Subscription Manager during the build for system updates and package installation.

-Before the build completes, the machine image is unregistered from Red Hat Subscription Manager.
+Before the build completes, the machine image is disconnected from Red Hat Subscription Manager.

 #### SUSE Customer Connect